 Environmental Neglect or the conditions of the workplace for support staff

-- Challenging Behaviour is any behaviour of such intensity, frequency or duration that the physical safety of the person or others is placed in serious jeopardy.
-The behaviour is likely to seriously limit or deny access to the use of ordinary community facilities.
+- Challenging behaviour is any behaviour of such intensity, frequency, or duration that the physical safety of the person or others is placed in harm’s way The behaviour is likely to seriously limit or deny access to the use of ordinary community facilities.

 - InclusivED will also inform the Department of Health and Human Services of the incident.

-- InclusivED will withdraw services and inform the Participant/Participant’s Representative in writing.
+- InclusivED will withdraw services and inform the participant and elected representative in writing.